SHASTAlink/DiSCoKit/README.md

 1. **Define experimental conditions** with different AI presentations (names, icons, personalities, behaviors)
 2. **Configure study-wide settings** like identity protection templates and IRB information
 3. **Embed in survey platforms** like Qualtrics for seamless integration
+4. **Control task phases** with URL parameters for multi-stage experiments
-4. **Collect structured conversation data** with complete metadata
+5. **Collect structured conversation data** with complete metadata
-5. **Analyze interactions** across conditions to answer research questions
+6. **Analyze interactions** across conditions to answer research questions

 **Example Research Questions:**
 - Does giving AI a human name affect user trust?
 - How do visual representations (icons) influence perceptions of AI capability?
 - Does self-referential language ("I" vs "this AI") impact user engagement?
 - How do users respond when AI makes mistakes?
+- How do participants reflect on their AI interactions after task completion?

 ---